for Children and Youth

 - Faith Practices – Living Our Baptism: Martin Luther taught that every morning we are to rise and say, “I am baptized into Christ” and then go about our daily life inspired, guided, and empowered by our baptism as we live a life made new by Christ.
 The ELCA Faith Practices site provides links to Daily Discipleship and Daily Faith Practices as online downloadable Bible studies based on the lectionary used at Sunday worship.

 - Lutheran Hour Ministries

 - Lutheran Church Charities

-- Augsburg Fortress Press: the publishing house of the ELCA
+Augsburg Fortress Press is the publishing house of the ELCA.